katholiek-onderwijs-vlaanderen/sri4node/README.md

                     type: "/contents",
                     // Is this resource public ?
 (I.e.: Can it be read / updated / inserted publicly ?
                     public: true,
-                    /*
-                     JSON properties are mapped 1:1 to columns in the postgres table.
-                     Every property can also register 3 possible functions:
-                     - onupdate : is executed before UPDATE on the table
-                     - oninsert : is executed before INSERT into the table
-                     - onread : is executed after SELECT from the table

-                     All 3 receive 2 parameters :
-                     - the key they were registered on.
-                     - the javascript element being PUT / or the results of the query just read for GET.
-                     All functions are executed in order of listing here.
-                     All are allowed to manipulate the element, before it is inserted/updated in the table.
-                     */
                     map: {
                         authors: {},
                         themes: {},